AtheMathmo/AtheMathmo.github.io/_drafts/transposing.md

 ---
 layout: post
-title: Transposing in Rust
+title: In-place Transposition in Rust
 excerpt: "Should be simple..."
 comments: true
 ---

+# In-place Transposition in Rust

-In this blog post I'm going to talk about some work I put into getting an optimized in-place transposition algorithm working in [rulinalg](https://github.com/AtheMathmo/rulinalg) - a pure Rust linear algebra library.
+In this blog post I'm going to talk about getting an optimized in-place transposition algorithm working in [rulinalg](https://github.com/AtheMathmo/rulinalg) - a pure Rust linear algebra library.
 I'm not going to go into much detail on how the algorithm works - but will instead focus on my efforts to optimize it in Rust.

-## Transposing is easy, right?
+## What is rulinalg?

+[Rulinalg](https://github.com/AtheMathmo/rulinalg) is a linear algebra library written entirely in Rust.
+It was originally created as part of [rusty-machine](https://github.com/AtheMathmo/rusty-machine) - a machine learning library providing implementations of common machine learning algorithms.
+For a linear algebra library to support machine learning applications it has to be able to deal with large amounts of data effectively.

+### Transposing?

+Transposing is an essential part of any linear algebra framework.
+Transposing is a linear algebra operation which reflects a matrix along its diagonal.
+This means swapping each element above the diagonal with its counterparts below.

 <figure style="width: 80%; display: block; margin-right: auto; margin-left: auto;">
     <img src="{{ site.url }}/assets/transpose.svg" alt="Transposition" style="border-radius: 30px; width: 100%; background: white;"  preserveAspectRatio="xMinYMin slice"/>
     <figcaption>Transposing a 2x3 matrix into a 3x2 matrix.
 The raw data in row-major order is shown above each matrix.</figcaption>
 </figure>

+This is an exceedingly common operation and will arise very often in machine learning.
+In rusty-machine you'll see transposing in _Neural Nets_, _Linear Models_, _Gaussian Mixture Models_ and more.
+Because of this it is important to provide an efficient implementation.

+### Transposing is easy, right?

-Transposing is an essential part of any linear algebra framework.
-And as such it has been supported in [rulinalg](https://github.com/AtheMathmo/rulinalg) for quite some time.
+Transposition has been supported in rulinalg for quite some time.
 However in rulinalg we only provide a transpose method for doing _out-of-place_ transposition.
 This means we allocate a new block of memory for the transpose and copy the matrix data there whilst transposing it.

 Most of the time this works fine - but what if our matrix is so big that we can barely hold it in memory?
 In machine learning this isn't as ridiculous as it sounds - big data is the name of the game.
-In this case we cannot allocate new memory and we resort to something called _inplace transposition_.
+In this case we cannot allocate new memory and we resort to something called _in-place transposition_.

 _Note: Some frameworks like [numpy](http://www.numpy.org/) have clever ways to get around this problem.
 I discuss this a little at the end._

-# Inplace transposing
+## In-place transposing

-Out of place transposition is a mostly simple thing.
+Out-of-place transposition is a mostly simple thing.
 In rulinalg it looks like this:

 ```rust
 impl<T: Copy> Matrix<T> {